bsamaha/conversational_resume_app/README.md

 The application expects the following parameters to be available in Parameter Store:

 - `OPENAI_API_KEY`: Your OpenAI API key
-- `CONVERSATIONAL_RESUME_AWS_ACCESS_KEY_ID`: AWS access key used by the application
+- `CONVERSATIONAL_RESUME_AWS_ACCESS_KEY_ID`: AWS access key used by the application (if not using IAM roles)
-- `CONVERSATIONAL_RESUME_AWS_ACCESS_KEY_SECRET`: AWS secret key used by the application
+- `CONVERSATIONAL_RESUME_AWS_ACCESS_KEY_SECRET`: AWS secret key used by the application (if not using IAM roles)

 ### Environment-Based Configuration

 The application uses different configuration sources based on the environment:

 - **Development**: Uses `.env` file or environment variables
-- **Staging/Production**: Automatically fetches secrets from Parameter Store while falling back to environment variables if needed
+- **Production**: Automatically fetches secrets from Parameter Store only - no .env file needed
+  - When deploying with EC2 or ECS, use IAM roles instead of access keys for best security
+  - The application will detect the AWS environment and use the instance credentials

 ### Creating Parameters in Parameter Store